large overlay water gif

 March Earth conspires to diversify and reinvent life at every turn, yet phinnies have remained a constant for hundreds of years, vastly outnumbering other remaining Darwinchild species like the Umnthi.
 The reason is almost certainly the strict cultural laws put in place early on in Phinny history about maintaning bloodline purity.
 The most important rules are as follows:

-• A phinny must have a child if they are able.
+• A phinny female must have a child if she is able.

 • A phinny child should be raised among other phinnies.